National Picnic Week: The Best Picnic Spots in the UK & Ireland

-Thinking about making the most of the long-anticipated warmer weather?
-In celebration of spring, we’ve rounded up the best picnic spots in the UK – so check out the list below, and find your nearest beauty spot to lay out your pork pies and piccalilli.
+What better way to enjoy the sunshine than with a great British picnic?
+In celebration of National Picnic Week, we’ve rounded up the best picnic spots in the UK and Ireland – so check out the list below, and find your nearest beauty spot to lay out your pork pies and piccalilli.

 The North West

-Saint Herbert’s Island in Cumbria, thanks to the ‘local history of Saint Herbert himself, and the natural beauty of the area’.
+Saint Herbert’s Island in Cumbria is a point of interest thanks to the local history of Saint Herbert himself and is the perfect spot for some alfresco lunch thanks to the natural beauty of the area. nationaltrust.org.uk

 The North East